What Is Child Support Misuse — and Why Does It Matter?

 The Bigger Picture: Advocacy and Reform

 Individual legal actions can help, but systemic change requires advocacy.
-Organizations like the National Parents Organization and state-level fathers’ rights groups are pushing for child support accountability legislation — laws that would require custodial parents to demonstrate that support payments are being used for child-related expenses.
+Organizations like the National Parents Organization and state-level fathers’ rights groups are pushing for child support accountability legislation.
+Such laws would require custodial parents to show that they spend support payments on child-related expenses.

-Until those reforms are enacted, divorced fathers must navigate a system that demands financial responsibility without providing transparency.
+Until lawmakers enact those reforms, divorced fathers must navigate a system that demands financial responsibility without providing transparency.
 Understanding the money gap is the first step toward demanding better — for your children and for yourself.

 Related Reading on Equal Rights for Divorced Fathers